borisyalcin/supply-chain/README.md

-# Project Explanation: Supply Chain Dashboard using Power BI
+# Supply Chain Dashboard using Power BI
 ## Project Overview

+##### Please visit the GitHub rep to download and test the dashboard itself.
+<a href="https://github.com/borisyalcin/supply_chain_dashboard/tree/main"> Supply Chain GitHub Rep </a>

 The project involved creating a comprehensive supply chain dashboard using Power BI, leveraging sales data to provide insightful visualizations and analytics.
 The objective was to enhance decision-making processes by offering a clear and detailed view of the supply chain's performance, identifying key trends, and highlighting areas for improvement.

 ## Objectives